plproxy/plproxy.github.io/index.md

 # Introduction

-PL/Proxy is a PostgreSQL procedural language (PL) handler that allows to create functions that do remote function calls to another possibly sharded PostgreSQL database.
+PL/Proxy is a PostgreSQL procedural language (PL) handler that allows to do remote procedure calls between PostgreSQL databases, with optional sharding.

 ## History